 To get to the Pantheon, it’s a mere four minutes on foot from Piazza Navona.

 This former temple, which has been in continuous use for all its history, is known for its large domed ceiling.
-There is no fee to enter, so wander in, admire the interior, and don’t forget to look up.
+So, wander in, admire the interior, and don’t forget to look up.

 6. Trevi Fountain (Fontana di Trevi)